The Best City Builder Games06 Sep 2020 4

 Unlike other games in this list, this is less about building an infrastructure and more about playing mayor.
 You are not raising a colony or village or corporation, but a bonafide city that goes from a few suburbs to giant downtown districts filled with skyscrapers.
 You are utterly free to have buildings in any way, shape, or form you desire, and the end result is a very personal, highly sandbox-y experience where you literally build your own city.

 The one problem with it is the sheer amount of DLC available, which puts many people off trying it due to the huge entry cost.
-But if you take the plunge and like city management games, you will definitely get at least a few days of enjoyment off Cities: Skylines.
+If it helps, we've put together a Cities: Skylines DLC guide to help try and tackle this problem.
+Ig you take the plunge and like city management games, you will definitely get at least a few days of enjoyment off Cities: Skylines - especially if you then check out the mod scene.

 Upcoming City Builder & Management Games